If you have hearing or speaking difficulties, we may be able to help you take your IELTS.

 It may take three months for some special arrangements to be made for you, so you should make your application as soon as possible through an IELTS test center.

-What will the IELTS test centre do?
+What will the IELTS test center do?

-Your centre will:
+Your center will:

 Please note, all requests for special requirements are subject to approval.

 What special arrangements can I ask for?

 There are lots of different options – choose what you need from the list below.

 If you have hearing difficulties, here are some ways we can help you:

 2. Hearing-impaired (lip-reading) versions of the Listening test